chrisrueger/wordpress-to-markdown/README.md

+This is a fork of the great https://github.com/Swizec/wordpress-to-markdown script here.
+Just needed some tweaks to better fit our use case and our integration with https://github.com/gridsome/gridsome

 # wordpress-to-markdown

 This script uses the standard exported XML file from WordPress, and creates a folder/file structure that contains all of the blog posts, converted to markdown format.
 It will also download all of the images.